rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

 summary: "And could Ophan be developed without people?"
 ---

-One of the recurring questions when it comes to the impact of AI on software engineering is: are you going to lose your job?
-Is there a future in software engineering?
-No-one knows what the future will bring: there's a spectrum of possibilities ahead of us.
+Having used AI agents in my work (agents being large language models that can call tools to handle specific tasks), I'm now aware that they can write code very well.
+This used to be something only humans could do, and it had me wondering - is there a future in software engineering?
+Will AI one day replace developers completely?

+I can imagine a few different ways the development of AI might affect the number of software engineers in the future.

-Perhaps AI will bring a golden age of software production, leading to a boom in software engineers, as previously unfeasible tech projects become cheap through an abundance of cheap AI labour.
+Perhaps previously unfeasible tech projects will become practical through an abundance of cheap AI labour – software will expand into more aspects of our lives, and even more programmers will be needed, supervising uber-productive AI agents doing much of the intellectual legwork.
 Software eats the world and everyone's an engineer.

-On the other hand, perhaps AI will replace the need for software engineers, and companies will hire fewer people to write code.
-In the (doomerist) AI company Anthropic's recent economic report – which presents three scenarios for the future of the economy - it posits that net job losses in "knowledge work" are inevitable even by 2030, and it's just a question of how many will go.
+The leading assumption is that companies will hire fewer people to write code.
+In the (often doomerist) AI company Anthropic's [recent economic report](https://www.anthropic.com/institute/econ-scenarios) – which presents three possible scenarios for the future of the economy - it posits that net job losses in "knowledge work" are inevitable even by 2030: it's just a question of how many will go.

-Others wonder – will we need software engineers at all?
+Others wonder – will we even need software engineers?
 Will the CEO of the future be able to ask any question to a powerful AI agent, and have a system built and maintained without needing to worry about the implementation details at all?
-This is appealing to companies that want to pay fewer expensive engineers, and therefore a tempting marketing message for the AI companies.
+This is appealing to companies that want to stop paying expensive engineers, and therefore a tempting marketing message for the AI companies who want more investment and customers.

 What we have is a spectrum - at the extreme end of the "job losses" side is the total replacement of all software engineers by AI.
 Software engineering would be an antiquated, artisanal practice like hand-weaving, replaced by a superior method.